MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-bra-get-started.md

 ## Country-specific configuration for Brazilian NF-e (BR) Electronic invoicing feature

 Some of the parameters from the **Brazilian NF-e (BR) Electronic invoicing feature** are published with default values.
-Review and, if necessary, update the necessary values to better fit your business operation before you deploy the Electronic invoicing feature to the Service environment.
+Review and, if necessary, update the values to better fit your business operation needs before you deploy the Electronic invoicing feature to the Service environment.

 This section complements the **Country-specific configuration for Electronic invoicing feature** section in the topic, [Get started with the Electronic invoicing add-in](e-invoicing-get-started.md).